Ginger-Headed/detectflow-main/GETTING_STARTED.md

 </p>

 # Getting Started
-_For the general architecrute and other info about DetectFlow, see [README.md](README.md)._
+_For the general architecrute and other info about Prime Detect, see [README.md](README.md)._

-DetectFlow matches log events from Kafka topics with Sigma detection rules and tags each matched event with additional metadata related to the matched rules:
+Prime Detect matches log events from Kafka topics with Sigma detection rules and tags each matched event with additional metadata related to the matched rules:
 - ID
 - Title
 - Severity